aurasphere/gomorra-sql/README.md

 The  ```accunza``` operator marks the begin of a list of column/values assignments using the assignment operator ```accussì```.

+Here are some sample queries:

+    rifacimm user accunza name accussì "Pippo"  # sets the name "Pippo" for all the users rifacimm user accunza name accussì "Pinco", surname accussì "Pallo" arò name è nisciun  # sets the name to "Pinco" and surname to "Pallo" for all users with null name

 ### Inserting data
 Data insertion can be performed using the ```nzipp 'ngoppa``` operator as following:

      ```nzipp 'ngoppa <table_name> (<column_1>, <column_2>...) chist <value_1>, <value_2>...```

 After the table name, you can specify a list of columns whose data are being inserted.
 If not present, GomorraSQL will default to all columns.
 The ```chist``` keyword marks the beginning of a comma-separated list of values to insert.
 Each insert statement can only add one row.

+Here are some sample queries:

+    nzipp 'ngoppa user chist 1, "Pinco", "Pallo"  # inserts a new user with all his data
+    nzipp 'ngoppa user name chist "Pinco"  # inserts a new user with only his name set

 ## Transaction support
 Being a fully ACID compliant language, GomorraSQL offers basic transaction management.
 To begin a transaction, you can issue the command ```ua uagliò```.
 You can then commit the transaction with the command ```iamme bello ia'``` or perform rollback with the command ```sfaccimm```.